Applicant Responsibilities and Penn Policies

 Applying from Abroad

 All application materials submitted to the Center for Undergraduate Research and Fellowships will be held on file for three calendar years after the submission date.
 File materials for unsuccessful applicants will be destroyed after three years.
-Applying for more than one Fellowship Candidates are encouraged to apply for all fellowships for which they are eligible.
+Fellowship candidates are encouraged to apply for all fellowships for which they are eligible, including applying for multiple fellowships in the same year.
 Each letter is specific to the specific fellowship for which an applicant is applying, so recommenders must often submit several versions of the same letter.
 Recommendation letters can only be used in the application cycle during which an applicant applies.
 Updated letters must be submitted each year.

 Individuals who receive multiple fellowships are expected to notify CURF (and any other sponsoring organizations) of this fact to avoid possible conflicts in expectations or obligations.